nrwl/nx-workshop/docs/lab4/LAB.md

    <details>
    <summary>🐳 Hint</summary>

-   - it's a schematic! you've used it before in the second lab, but instead of an `app`, we now want to generate a `lib`
+   - it's a generator! you've used it before in the second lab, but instead of an `app`, we now want to generate a `lib`
    - use the `--help` command to figure out how to generate it in a **directory**

    </details>

 3. Generate a new Angular component, called `header`, inside the lib you just created

-   ⚠️ Make sure it's **exported** from the lib's module
+   ⚠️ Play around with the generator options so that the generated component is automatically **exported** from the lib's module

    <details><summary>🐳 Hint</summary>